Doklam: Disengagement

 On 28 August 2017, it was announced that India and China had mutually agreed to a speedy disengagement on the Doklam plateau bringing an end to the military face-off that lasted for close to three months.
 The Chinese foreign ministry sidestepped the question of whether China would continue the road construction.

 Aftermath

 Chinese forces reportedly returned to Doklam Plateau in September 2018 and had nearly completed their road construction by January 2019, along with other infrastructure.
 On 19 November 2020, a Chinese CGTN News producer tweeted that China has constructed a village called Pangda approximately 9 km from Doklam and about 2 km within the territory of Bhutan.

+Tourism

+The Chinese government has opened the Doklam area to tourism, allowing citizens to travel by sightseeing bus to visit attractions such as Pangda Village and the Linhai Galaxy Waterfall.
+Villagers in Pangda Village have opened guesthouses and restaurants to receive tourists.

+Doklam is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which details 77 battleground war memorials in the border area.
+These include the Longewala War Memorial, Sadhewala War Memorial, and memorials at Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Bum La, Cho La, and Kibithu.